01 of 07

 Walk toward the arch, cross Tijuana River bridge, and you'll be almost there.Continue to 6 of 7 below.

 From Avenida Negrete, it's only two blocks to Avenida Revolucion.
 Go straight ahead through the arch.Continue to 7 of 7 below.

 07 of 07

 Tijuana Arch Landmark

-Turn left at the big arch in this photo, and you'll be on Avenida Revolucion, the city's main street.
-You can see the arch from almost anywhere in town, and it's the landmark to head back to if you get lost, or when you're ready to go home.
+Turn left when you reach the big arch in this photo, and you'll be on Avenida Revolucion, the city's main street.
+Remember what it looks like.
+It's the landmark to head back to if you get lost, or when you're ready to go home.

 To find out more about what you can do in Tijuana - and why a do-it-yourself tour may not be the best way to see it, check the Tijuana Visitor Guide.